How To Hike Devils Bridge Trail In Sedona, Arizona

 The first part of Devils Bridge Trail

 The hard part is over as soon as you reach Devils Bridge Trail.
-From here it’s much more enjoyable and picturesque.
-You’ll begin on a really easy and flat dirt packed path leading into trees.
+From here we found the whole experience more enjoyable and the scenery became picturesque.
+We began the trail proper on a really easy and flat dirt packed path leading into trees.

-Follow the wide and heavily beaten path for a little over half a mile before gradually beginning to gain elevation.
+Then after following a wide and heavily beaten path for a little over half a mile, we gradually began to gain elevation.

 4. Climb The Rocky Steps